Susan Hill was born in Scarborough and educated at grammar schools there and in Coventry and took her English degree at King’s College, London.

-She is married to the Shakespeare Scholar Professor Stanley Wells and has two adult daughters.
+She is married to the Shakespeare s scholar Sir Stanley Wells, and has two adult daughters and one granddaughter.

 “I was born on the North East coast of Yorkshire, in the beautiful town of Scarborough, in a snow-bound February during the Second World War.
 There were a good many old ladies living there in those days but there never seemed to be any children near to us, so that I spent a lot of my time on my own.
 But quite contentedly so.
 I had imaginary friends and I made up stories about them.
 As soon as I could, I wrote them down.
 So there was never a time in my life when I was not a writer.
 And so it has gone on.
 At school, between work for O and A levels, I wrote two novels, which were published when I was at university reading English.
 They were very bad novels, my apprentice work, and they are out of print - but they were the best I could do at the time.
 It took me some years to find my real voice, and meanwhile, I lived from hand to mouth as a freelance book reviewer, and always, I read, not just the new books, but the things I had grown up with - Dickens, Hardy, the Brontës, everything with atmosphere and a sense of place”.